hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

     + reduced to ~40 errors w/ many different transformations of input and other tricks (Ranzato 2008)
   + Ciresan et. al. net (2010)
     + applying knowledge of invariance
-    + creating a huge amount of carefully designed extra training data
+    + creating a huge amount of carefully designed extra training data (synthetic data)
     + producing many new training examples by applying many different transformations on each training image
+    + train a large deep, dumb net on a GPU w/o much overfitting
+    + 3 tricks used to prevent from overfitting when generating synthetic data
     + Achieving about 35 errors
     + Error example
       + top printed digit: the right answer